bichanna/bichanna/README.md

  - Rust (This is hard as well)

 **What I'm working on**
- - :( I'm studying for AP and CLEP exams
+ - Not really.
+I'm busy studying.

 **What I'm planning to learn** (probably in this order)
  - Crystal